AngelosTheodorakis/Data-Science-Projects/House prices/House_Prices.md

     ## [1] 0.6403833

-We’ll indeed drop the GarageArea variable since it is less corellated with sales Price
+We’ll drop the GarageArea variable, since it is less corellated with sales Price

 ``` r
 data <- subset(data, select = -GarageArea)